acekyd/treevel/README.md

 ## Installation

-1. Require this package in your composer.json and run composer update (or run `composer require winponta/treevel` directly):
+1. Require this package in your composer.json file and run composer install (or run `composer require winponta/treevel` directly):

     "winponta/treevel": "0.*"

-2. Run copmposer:
+2. Run composer:

-    `composer update`
+    `composer install`

 ## Using